Inguinal Hernia Repair

 What do I need to know about an inguinal hernia repair?

 An inguinal hernia repair may be done open or laparoscopically.
 Open means your healthcare provider will make 1 large incision and fix your hernia.
-Laparoscopically means he will make 2 to 3 small incisions and fix your hernia.
+Laparoscopically means your hernia will be repaired through 2 to 3 small incisions.

 How do I prepare for an inguinal hernia repair?

 - Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+You may be told not to eat or drink anything after midnight on the day of your surgery.
+Your provider will tell you which medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners or aspirin several days to weeks before your surgery.
 You may need blood work, a CT scan, or an ultrasound before surgery.
 A CT scan and ultrasound take pictures of your hernia and help your healthcare provider plan your surgery.
 You may be given contrast liquid before the tests.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - You may need a bowel prep before surgery.
 A bowel prep is when you take medicine to help clean out the colon.
 This decreases your risk of infection if a hole is made in your intestines during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you for 24 hours after surgery.
 This person can call 911 if there is a complication from surgery.